uswong/homebridge-bondbridge/README.md

 This plugin does not use the built-in timers but use custom-built timers within a bash script.
 These custom-built timers have greater flexibility and capability to turn on or off the fan and the light.

 ## Installation
-1. If you have not already, install Homebridge via these instructions for [Raspbian](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian), [HOOBS](https://support.hoobs.org/docs) or [macOS](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-macOS).
+1. If you have not already, install Homebridge via these instructions for [Raspbian](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian), [HOOBS](https://support.hoobs.org/docs), [macOS](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-macOS) or [Windows](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Virtual-Machine).
 2. Make sure that <B>jq</B> and <B>curl</B> are installed on your system.
 Install <B>jq-1.7</B> if you can, it is much faster than <B>jq-1.6</B>
 3. Install `homebridge-bondbridge` plug-in via the Homebridge UI `Plugins` tab search function.

 ## Configuring the Plugin
-(A) Users who have access to the Homebridge web UI can go to the 'Plugins' tab in Homebridge UI, locate your newly installed `Homebridge Bondbridge` plugin and click the three dots on the bottom right, select `Plugin Config` and it should launch the <B>Bond Bridge Device Settings</B> UI.
+<B>(A) Users who have access to the Homebridge UI</B> can go to the 'Plugins' tab in Homebridge UI, locate your newly installed `Homebridge Bondbridge` plugin and click the three dots on the bottom right, select `Plugin Config` and it should launch the <B>Bond Bridge Device Settings</B> UI.

 Fill up the `IP Address` and `Local Token` of your Bond Bridge device, check/uncheck `Enable detailed debug log for this device` checkbox, then expand the `Ceiling Fan and its associated Light specific settings` and select an `Ceiling Fan Setup Option` from a drop down menu*, check/uncheck the `Include timers` checkbox, click `SAVE` then `RESTART`.